-Policy BE15.1: Provide a safe transportation system, including by adopting Vision Zero principles, with a goal of eliminating preventable deaths and injuries.
+Policy BE15.1: Provide a safe transportation system by reducing preventable deaths and injuries.

-Policy BE15.2: Provide practical and reliable

-transportation choices and connections for County residents, especially vulnerable populations.
+Policy BE15.2: Provide practical and reliable transportation choices and connections for County

-Plan2040 incorporates and supports Move Anne Arundel, the Transportation Functional Master Plan.
-See Move Anne Arundel! for more details on transportation recommendations and performance measures.
+In the fall of 2019, the Move Anne Arundel!
+Transportation Functional Master Plan was adopted by County Council.
+See Move Anne Arundel! for more details on transportation recommendations.